ServiceStackApps/HelloMobile/README.md

 }
 ```

-All Service Clients have an equivalent Async for every Sync API that's differentiated by its `*Async` suffix.
+All Service Clients have an equivalent Async for every Sync API that's differentiated by an `*Async` suffix.

 ## Xamarin.Android

 ![](https://raw.githubusercontent.com/ServiceStackApps/HelloMobile/master/screenshots/android.png)

-Developing for iOS or Android requires usage of Xamarin tooling which can be installed in VS.NET using the Visual Studio Installer.
+Developing for iOS or Android requires usage of Xamarin tooling which can be installed in VS.NET using its Visual Studio Installer.
 The integrated Xamarin Designers provides a familiar development experience for developing Android Apps as found in other .NET Windows Desktop Apps where you can drag UI elements from the toolbox and position them using the designer to construct the layout of your screen.
 But instead of generating XAML it generates UI's using [Android's XML Layout](https://developer.android.com/guide/topics/ui/declaring-layout.html).

-It follows a parallel development model to Java Android where instead of being able to double-click the button to add a click event handler you'll need to resolve the button element in the loaded Activity Layout and manually register the click event handler, e.g:
+It follows a parallel development model to Java Android where instead of double-clicking the button to add a click event handler you'll need to resolve the button element in the loaded Activity Layout to register the click event handler, e.g:

 ```csharp
 var btnGateway = FindViewById<Button>(Resource.Id.btnGateway);